chuqui/zondajs/README.md

 Zonda is a 'powerful' 'dry' wind.
 ZondaJS starts as a project to support an startup I'm working.
 I needed a couple or features for it, such us:

-* Small footprint.
-You know, if you are responsible for a project, you need to know every detail on what you are usign.
+* <b>Small footprint.</b> You know, if you are responsible for a project, you need to know every detail on what you are usign.
-* Customizable.
-I want to be able, without pain, to use the what I want to use and not what the framework makes me use.
+* <b>Customizable.</b> I want to be able, without pain, to use the what I want to use and not what the framework makes me use.
-* Skeleton oriented.
-I don't want to have 1 big .js file with all the controllers nor being requiring a lot of files.
+* <b>Skeleton oriented.</b> I don't want to have 1 big .js file with all the controllers nor being requiring a lot of files.
-* Component oriented.
-I really like having architecture.
+* <b>Component oriented.</b> I really like having architecture.
 Having Controllers, Services, DTOs, Mappers, Models etc, etc.. will allow to find & fix issues and scale much faster.
-* Simple to use.
-I wanted something declarative and well organized, without "magic" behind.
+* <b>Simple to use.</b> I wanted something declarative and well organized, without "magic" behind.
-* API cappable.
-Support for building REST services without pain.
+* <b>API cappable.</b> Support for building REST services without pain.

 ### Features